ghun131/track-time-branch/SPECIFICATIONS.md

 When push code, remember to reset credential

 - [ ] Simplify the command line, currently it is `node <filename>`
+- [ ] Webpack to optimize the code
 - [ ] Simplify installation process
     - `npm istall <my package>` should make an track_time.js file at the root folder
     - I am thinking on the line of using people api-key.
 Of course I won't make them provide me